abinav-07/candidate-information-storage/README.md

 ## INTRODUCTION

-The application is built using Next14, express, sequelize ORM, Docker(docker compose), MySQL and node-cache.
+The application is built using Next14, express, sequelize ORM, Docker(docker compose), MySQL, node-cache and jest.

 This Readme file will help you in configuring the application.